Analytical chemistry: Separation

+Chromatographic assays

+Chromatography can be used to determine the presence of substances in a sample, as different components in a mixture have different tendencies to adsorb onto the stationary phase or dissolve in the mobile phase.
+Thus, different components of the mixture move at different speeds.
+Different components of a mixture can therefore be identified by their respective Rƒ values, which is the ratio between the migration distance of the substance and the migration distance of the solvent front during chromatography.

+In combination with the instrumental methods, chromatography can be used in quantitative determination of the substances.
+Chromatography separates the analyte from the rest of the sample so that it may be measured without interference from other compounds.
+There are different types of chromatography that differ from the media they use to separate the analyte and the sample.
+In Thin-layer chromatography, the analyte mixture moves up and separates along the coated sheet under the volatile mobile phase.
+In Gas chromatography, gas separates the volatile analytes.
+A common method for chromatography using liquid as a mobile phase is High-performance liquid chromatography.

 Hybrid techniques

 Combinations of the above techniques produce a "hybrid" or "hyphenated" technique.
 Several examples are in popular use today and new hybrid techniques are under development.
 For example, gas chromatography-mass spectrometry, gas chromatography-infrared spectroscopy, liquid chromatography-mass spectrometry, liquid chromatography-NMR spectroscopy, liquid chromatography-infrared spectroscopy, and capillary electrophoresis-mass spectrometry.

 Hyphenated separation techniques refer to a combination of two (or more) techniques to detect and separate chemicals from solutions.
 Most often the other technique is some form of chromatography.
 Hyphenated techniques are widely used in chemistry and biochemistry.
 A slash is sometimes used instead of hyphen, especially if the name of one of the methods contains a hyphen itself.

 Microscopy

 The visualization of single molecules, single cells, biological tissues, and nanomaterials is an important and attractive approach in analytical science.
 Also, hybridization with other traditional analytical tools is revolutionizing analytical science.
 Microscopy can be categorized into three different fields: optical microscopy, electron microscopy, and scanning probe microscopy.
 Recently, this field is rapidly progressing because of the rapid development of the computer and camera industries.